ApiLogicServer/ApiLogicProject/readme.md

 __5. Start the Browser__

-* Click the globe, as shown below.
+* Click the globe (on the Ports tab), as shown below.
 This should start your Browser, and the links on the left (Customer etc) should return data.

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/create-port-launch-simple.jpg?raw=true"></figure>